dexter1918/Task_-Level1_Linux_Module/README.md

         1  if minor problems (e.g., cannot access subdirectory), 2  if serious trouble (e.g., cannot access command-line argument).
       ```
-   * Follwing snapshot is the output of `internsctl --help` command.
+   * Follwing is the output of `internsctl --help` command.

 ⚡ **2.
 Creating function to display the command version (`internsctl --version`)**

    * Copy and paste the following code into the file `internsctl` present in `/bin` folder and save it.

       ```
       getVersionInfo () {
 	echo "internsctl 0.1.0"